-The treble driver's output impedance is about 51kΩ.
+The treble driver's output impedance1 is about 51kΩ.
 The calculator shows that the bass driver has an output impedance of 139kΩ.
-In many circumstances a high output impedance is a disadvantage, because the stage is more likely to be bogged down by the load it is forced to drive.
+In many circumstances a high output impedance is a disadvantage, because the stage is more likely to be loaded down by the current it is forced to supply to drive the next stage.
 In this case, however, the output impedance is a desirable artifact.
 The design, in fact, places a 150kΩ resistor in series with the output impedance driving the bass channel, as shown below.

-The output impedance is shown here in front of the bass control, which consists of a low-pass pi network followed by a volume control.
+The bass control circuit consists of a cascade of two RC low-pass filters followed by a volume control.

-The potentiometer and resistor below it form a 600kΩ volume control with a lower limit of 100kΩ.
-Here is the driving circuit output impedance and the treble control, which consists of a high-pass T network followed by a volume control.
+The potentiometer and resistor below it effectively form a 600kΩ control with a lower limit of 100kΩ.
+Here is the response based on a SPICE Simulation2 with the bass control at minimum, 50-percent resistance, and maximum.

+The treble control consists of a high-pass T network followed by a volume control.

-A passive mixing circuit formed by the 100k resistors is used to mix the channels together.
+100k resistors are used to mix the treble and bass signals together.

 In contrast to the isolation of the bass and treble driving stages, the passive mixer introduces some interactivity to the controls.
 Turning down the bass control affects treble response via the mixing resistors and vice versa.
 Even with isolated drivers, the Chet Atkins controls have substantial interactivity, a characteristic common to many classic amplifiers.
 The 100kΩ limiting resistors mitigate the effect somewhat by limiting the load each stage presents to the other.